flavorjones/flavorjones.github.io/posts/2025/04/open-source-update.md

 [Ahoy hoy](https://en.wiktionary.org/wiki/ahoy-hoy)!

-The last month has been pretty busy at work, and I haven't had as much time as I wanted to invest in open source.
-That said, I feel like I still got quite a bit done!
-Here's an overview of what I shipped in the last month.
+The last month has been pretty busy, and I haven't had as much time as I wanted to invest in open source.
+Some notable events in my personal life: my daughter got her driver's license 😅 and I hit the six-month mark at 37 signals 😲!

+Despite being a bit busy, I feel like I still got quite a bit done Here's an overview of what I shipped in the last month ...

 ## [Nokogiri](https://github.com/sparklemotion/nokogiri)